 Readings may be limited, based on the number of poets attending and time constraints, so RSVP early if you'd like to read.
 The group is moderated by Fairfield writers Edward Ahern and Alison McBain.

 Edward Ahern sometimes detours into literary fiction, but he's best known as a poet and innovative genre writer.
 He's tucked away several awards and honorable mentions for over two hundred poems and stories and four books.
 The poems and stories have appeared in a dozen countries and, counting reprints, over three hundred publications.
 His stories can be listened to through Audible.
 Ed started writing fiction at sixty-seven, and poetry at seventy.

 His editorial skills are based on a degree in journalism from the University of Illinois and extensive experience at the Providence Journal.
 Ed’s been honing the skills for several years at Bewildering Stories, where he serves on the review board and as review editor with a staff of five.
 (Bewildering Stories is widely known for the author-friendly quality of its critiques.)
+He is also the Managing Editor for the literary magazine Scribes*MICRO*Fiction.
 Ed is a member of several writing groups, including the Fairfield Scribes, where he’s known for his tough-love comments.

 He has his original wife, but advises that after more than fifty years together they are both out of warranty.
 Two children and five grandchildren serve as affection focus and money drain.